 Learn how Melinda received support from Mariyln while facing ovarian cancer.
 Watch video

 Woman to Woman

-Woman to Woman is managed by a social worker who acts as program coordinator and matches one of the 16 survivor volunteers with demographically appropriate women undergoing treatment.
+Woman to Woman is managed by a social worker who acts as program coordinator and matches one of the survivor volunteers with demographically appropriate women undergoing treatment.
 Volunteer survivors have undergone extensive training and have each gone through their own unique journey with gynecologic cancer.
 These women know better than anyone else what someone newly diagnosed is facing and can provide the kind of support not found anywhere else.
-All women being treated at Mount Sinai are offered the opportunity for a referral to a Woman to Woman volunteer survivor at no cost who will see patients in the hospital, while they are getting chemotherapy, or through support by phone and email.
-To date, more than 1,100 women and their families have worked with a Woman to Woman volunteer.
+All women being treated at Mount Sinai are offered the opportunity to speak with the program coordinator about being referred to a Woman to Woman volunteer survivor at no cost who will see patients in the hospital, while they are getting chemotherapy, or through support by phone and email.
+To date, thousands of women and their families have worked with a Woman to Woman volunteer.

-Woman to Woman expanded to New York-Presbyterian this fall with funding from Ovarian Cancer Research Fund (OCRF), the largest private philanthropy in the United States dedicated exclusively to funding ovarian cancer research
+Woman to Woman, has now expanded to dozens of sites throughout the country with funding and support from Ovarian Cancer Research Fund Alliance (OCRFA), the largest private philanthropy in the United States dedicated exclusively to funding ovarian cancer research.

 One Gustave Levy Place

 |Join our Facebook group|

 The volunteers of Woman to Woman share their own experiences and offer support and guidance to other women going through cancer treatment.